metabrainz/troi-recommendation-playground/docs/lb_radio.rst

 Each term generates a stream of recordings and each of the streams are then interleaved to make a single playlist.
 The entity must be either "artist" or "tag" currently.
-The weight argument allows the user to control how often this term will contribute to the final playlist.
+The optional weight argument allows the user to control how often this term will contribute to the final playlist.
 By default each term gets a value of 1, if the user didn't specify a weight value.
 A term with a weight of 3 will contribute 3 times more recordings than a term with weight 1.
 The final part of each term are options: